vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 time after its release, it did not offer the same features as the etcd backend.
 In current Calico (3.9+), feature parity has been achieved.
 Another issue with the Kubernetes backend was its inability to scale.
-With hundreds of Felix instances trying to interact with the kube-apiserver to get the lastest updates and changes, it had a negative impact on the system.
+With hundreds of Felix instances trying to interact with the kube-apiserver to get the latest updates and changes, it had a negative impact on the system.
 This has been remedied with the introduction of [Typha](https://github.com/projectcalico/typha).
 With the feature parity and scalability solved, the etcd mode incurs an unnecessary cost